gnzg/isoNode/README.md

 ## Debugging
 Working on the map in debug mode is possible by setting the `debug_mode` property in the global state object to true, or toggling it in the browser console via `window.store.dispatch("toggleDebugMode");`

 It is possible to test newly introduced actions via the browser console as they are available via the window object.
-E.g. `window.store.dispatch('refreshCanvas');`
+E.g. `window.store.dispatch('updateCanvas');`

 If running into ambigious compilation errors, first try to rebuuld node-sass via `npm rebuild node-sass`